2013 Dodge Dart Engineering and Development:

 Electric power steering

 With a 15:1 steering ratio, the 2013 Dodge Dart is one of the fastest-steering vehicles in the compact car segment.
-The electric power steering (EPS) uses an electric motor system rather than a traditional hydraulic system.
-Because the system is fully electronic, the driver experiences optimal steering effort at all speeds, and there is no parasitic loss or noise from a pump.
+The electric power steering (EPS) drops the traditional hydraulic system, using no fluid; instead, a single 12V motor responds to inputs from the driver and stability control system.

 The boost (assist) is variable and speed sensitive, responding to sensors for steering torque, steering wheel speed and angle, and car speed.
 The system is integrated with the electronic stability control (ESC) system and helps to compensate in split-traction, torque steer and pull-drift (crowned road) situations.
 The electric dual-pinion steering modules power assist curves according to driving conditions, and delivers up to a 3% improvement in gas mileage over a hydraulic system.

 The Dart steering column is designed for telescopic adjustment of up to 40 mm and up to 4 degrees of angular adjustment.
 The Dodge Dart has an estimated turning circle of 38.1 feet.

 The 2013 Dodge Dart is the only vehicle in the compact sedan segment to include four-wheel anti-lock disc brakes (ABS) with traction control standard on all models.
 The four-channel system monitors and controls each wheel individually, and provides backup braking in the unlikely event that one of the two braking circuits would fail.
 The software uses a steering wheel angle sensor that allows the system to differentiate between straight-line braking and braking in a turn resulting in better straight line braking with minimal yaw.